 - View on Religion, caste and its impact: He emphasized on many topics related to religion and village.
 How religion plays an important role to formulate Indian society.
 Religion, therefore, carries caste system which again produces subdivision of these castes.
 He later discusses how these castes affect different caste groups differently.
 Each caste carries its position in society and treated on the basis of those ranks.
-He further talks about how these caste differences bring out more difference among people differences like occupational differences, a hierarchy in society, the system of pure and impure, caste panchayats and assemblies.
+He further talks about how these caste differences bring out more differences among people differences like occupational differences, a hierarchy in society, the system of pure and impure, caste panchayats and assemblies.

 - Dominant caste: according to Srinivas any caste that has three main powers of numerical strength, political power, and economic power is said to be a dominant caste.

 Now he arises a new concept of dominant caste it does not talks about how castes are ranked in society.
 If only concerns with if one has numerical strength, political power and economic power irrespective of whether he belongs to low or high caste.

 We can see this when Srinivas talks about the village of Rampura in Mysore.
 There he witnesses that there were several castes each holding different positions.
 It consisted of Brahmins, peasants, and untouchables.
 But here peasants were stronger and dominant than Brahmins as many peasants had land were numerically stronger and had political power.
 That is why in this sense Srinivas said caste that was traditionally ranked below but having political and economic power proved them as dominant caste in the village.

 Many have criticized him by saying he has at times eliminated religious minorities from his research during promoting the concept of Sanskritization.